 The CCPA text from state legislators shows the measure aligns with other right-of-privacy laws previously enacted in California, such as the Online Privacy Protection Act of 2003.

-However, the main impetus for the CCPA proposal in mid-2018 ultimately came from GDPR: California Assembly members wanted to implement similarly stringent consumer protection laws.
+However, the main impetus for the CCPA regulation proposal in mid-2018 ultimately came from GDPR: California Assembly members wanted to implement similarly stringent consumer protection laws to ensure brands responsibly and ethically used and managed customer info for state residents.

-Eventually, it passed the state house.
+Eventually, the CCPA passed the state house.
 At long last, California lawmakers were able to provide its residents with the data transparency, control, and accountability they saw imposed in GDPR.

 The CCPA’s effects on consumer data and brands

-Without covering territory you’re likely familiar with already, the CCPA breaks down like this:
+Without covering territory you’re likely familiar with already, the CCPA law breaks down like this:

-- The California Attorney General’s office heard from state lawmakers, who basically noted consumers have rights regarding how their information is collected and what brands do with that info is used (targeted advertising from tracking, selling info to third parties, etc.).
+- The California Attorney General’s office heard from state lawmakers, who basically noted consumers have rights regarding how their information (name, home address, IP address, and other unique identifiers) is collected and what brands do with that info is used (targeted advertising from tracking, selling data to third parties, etc.).

-- After much deliberation, a final version of the CCPA was passed in June 2018.
+- After much deliberation, a final version of the CCPA was passed in June 2018 (though the final proposed draft rules for the California data protection law were only just released in October 2019).
 The legislation deemed that as a business collects (or, technically, attempts to collect) info from their audience — like through third-party cookies — they must give users a right to opt out.

 As the latest, comprehensive consumer privacy act, CCPA includes many of the same features that hold brands liable for misuse of customer information (their data, essentially — just not explicitly stated as such in the fine print) and, at the end of the day, give consumers some peace of mind.